ajeetraina/dhi-sample-demos/backstage/guides.md

 ```

 Since the customization includes only the `sqlite-libs` runtime library and
-no build tools, the resulting image is distroless — no shell, no package
+no build tools or language runtimes, the resulting image is distroless — no
-manager:
+shell, no package manager:

 ```console
 docker run --rm YOUR_ORG/dhi-node:24-alpine3.23_backstage sh -c "echo hello"